 Georgian Papers Programme Fellowships

-With support from the Lapidus Initiative, the Omohundro Institute of Early American History & Culture has entered into an international partnership that will ultimately provide opportunities for up to eight scholars each year to do research in the extraordinary trove of Georgian materials housed at the Royal Archives in Windsor Castle’s Round Tower.
+With support from the Lapidus Initiative, the Omohundro Institute of Early American History & Culture has entered into an international partnership that provides opportunities for up to eight scholars each year to do research in the extraordinary trove of Georgian materials housed at the Royal Archives in Windsor Castle’s Round Tower.

 The Georgian Papers Programme, a partnership of the Royal Collection Trust and King’s College London, is a five-year project that by 2020 will create an open online archive and library of approximately 350,000 digitized items, 85 percent of them unknown to scholars, from the Georgian monarchs.
 The extraordinarily rich and varied collections of this important period in British, American and Atlantic history include papers of the Royal Household and are concentrated in the period of George III’s reign.
 In addition to the digitization, the project will include workshops and conferences for academic interpretation as well as public outreach events.

-The Omohundro Institute and the College of William & Mary are the primary U.S. partners of the Georgian Papers Programme.
+The Omohundro Institute and the William & Mary are the primary U.S. partners of the Georgian Papers Programme.

 Fellowships are restricted to U.S. or U.K. citizens.
 Successful applicants will be required to undergo a security clearance before beginning work at Windsor Castle.

-Questions about the fellowship may be addressed to Karin Wulf via Martha Howard at the Omohundro Institute (email@example.com).
+Questions about the fellowship may be addressed to OI Director Karin Wulf via Martha Howard at the Omohundro Institute (email@example.com).